chrissunny94/chrissunny94.github.io/_posts/2014-11-21-Computational_physics.md

----
-layout: post
-title: "Solving Physics with Python: A Look at a Computational Toolkit"
-date: 2024-12-12
-categories: [Python, Physics, Simulation]
----

 ## Solving Physics with Python: A Look at a Computational Toolkit

 Physics is no longer just about chalkboards and expensive lab equipment.
 A "third pillar" of modern science has emerged: **computational physics**.
 This is the art of using code and numerical methods to simulate and solve problems that are too complex for pen and paper.